Top Quality Victorian Mahogany Table Cutlery Cabinet - 12 Piece Silver Plated Set

 Description

-High-quality Victorian mahogany, Gibson & Co from Belfast, cutlery storage cabinet with 12-piece silver-plated cutlery set, featuring 2 door panels hiding 3 drawers, velvet lining, 2 brass carrying handles, all on a molded base
+High-quality Victorian mahogany, Gibson & Co from Belfast, cutlery cabinet with 12-piece silver-plated cutlery set, featuring 2 door panels hiding 3 drawers, velvet lining, 2 brass carrying handles, all on a molded base

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.